Begin Exploring the Carrizo Plain here

 - July 16 to end of February: Self-guided tour permit is available and required for unguided public access to Painted Rock.

-For details on obtaining a BLM self guided tour permit or BLM guided tour reservations please visit the Heritage Sites/Painted Rock web page.
+For details on obtaining a BLM self guided tour permit or BLM guided tour reservations please visit the Tours web page.

 Current weather conditions are recorded near the center of the Monument and may not reflect what is happening throughout the Carrizo.
 This is especially true for rainfall.
 Temperatures can vary around ten degrees difference depending on your location.

 Weather - 10 Day Forecast from The Weather Channel